 What are the Different Kinds of Bowel Syndromes that Qualify for SSDI?

 In some cases, severe forms of Irritable Bowel Syndrome may qualify you for Social Security disability.
-It’s important to note, however, that the criteria the Social Security Administration (SSA) will use to determine if your Irritable Bowel Syndrome qualifies for Social Security disability benefits is tied more to the effect the condition has on your ability to engage in daily activities than to the diagnosis itself.
+It’s important to note, however, that the Blue Book that is used to determine if your Irritable Bowel Syndrome qualifies for Social Security disability benefits is tied more to the effect the condition has on your ability to engage in daily activities than to the diagnosis itself.
 The exact type of Irritable Bowel Syndrome you suffer from is less important than the extent of its impact on your daily activities.

 In other words, simply being diagnosed with IBS-even severe IBS- will not automatically qualify you for Social Security Disability benefits.
 In order to qualify for Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI) and other SSD programs.